 Supporters Direct Scotland has offered to mediate between Kilmarnock fans and club chairman Michael Johnston over the future direction of the club.

-Fans groups will meet on Saturday at Rugby Park with the aim of forging a strategy to force Johnson out of the Scottish Premier League club.
+Fans groups will of the Scottish Premier League club.

 But SDS head Paul Goodwin says Johnston had agreed to meet him next week.

 Goodwin said he would be putting forward the Killie Trust's plan to make Kilmarnock a community club.

 "Supporters Direct Scotland was contacted by one of its members, The Killie Trust, several weeks ago to ask if we could act as intermediaries and to help open up meaningful communication with their club," he said.

 "We have spoken with the club's chairman today and have agreed to meet with him next week.

 "We have said many times that no football club can afford to ignore its most loyal customers - their fans - and we look forward helping the club and The Killie Trust to discuss the future of Kilmarnock Football Club in an open and transparent way.

 "The Killie Trust believe - and indeed have already presented a proposal to their club on these very lines - that a new model where community ownership could and should be developed as an alternative to the existing structure.